 Living in Society Hill, Philadelphia, PA

 Society Hill, Pennsylvania, is a premier neighborhood in Philadelphia, and one of the most sought-after residential areas in the city.
-When thinking of Philadelphia, Society Hill best embodied by the images of quaint cobblestone alleys and historic sites that Philly features.
+When one thinks of Philadelphia, Society Hill best embodies the spirit of the city with its quaint cobblestone alleys and historic sites that are so prevalent in the area.
 As a plus, Society Hill also offers some of the best Philadelphia entertainment options around.

 Things to Do in Society Hill